The Elements of a Persona

 7. Primary Needs

-- Example: James needs to have access to a database of healthcare data for various geographic areas so that he can download the data and run his own reports.
-James needs contact information for the people who publish the data, so he can confirm his assumptions.
-James needs contact information for experts in the field to understand the opportunities and risks around healthcare data usage.
+- Example: Pooja needs to have access to a database of healthcare data for various geographic areas so that she can download the data and run her own reports.
+Pooja needs contact information for the people who publish the data, so she can confirm her assumptions.
+Pooja needs contact information for experts in the field to understand the opportunities and risks around healthcare data usage.